chef-boneyard/chef-rfc/rfc018-attribute-syntax.md

    - node["foo", "bar", "baz"]
    - node["foo", "bar", "baz"] = value

+Both the functional syntax and the method chaining syntax may continue to use symbols in addition to strings (Mash objects), although strings are preferred and symbols are discouraged.

 In order to support command line usage, it is acceptable to use dots as a field separator: